Antique-Inspired DIY Step Stool

 Taping the rail template for an antique-inspired DIY step stool

-Trace the template on 2 of the rails.
+Trace the template on two of the rails.
 I used a scroll saw with this 10 TPI blade (teeth per inch) to cut out these curved details, but you might be able to use a jigsaw instead.

 I made the cuts next to the pencil line.
 This way, I could sand to the pencil line.